neondatabase/website/content/docs/guides/wundergraph.md

 	code .
 	```

-3. Once the project is cloned, run the following commands from your project directory:
+3. Once the project is cloned, run the following commands in your project directory:

     ```bash
     npm install && npm run dev